00009474/Zenflix/README.md

 # Zenflix
-Webpage about TV seraials and movies
+Webpage about TV serials and movies